xaratustrah/iqtools/README.md

 <img src="https://raw.githubusercontent.com/xaratustrah/iqtools/master/gnuradio2.png">

 #### CERN ROOT: Writing to CERN ROOT format
+[ROOT](https://root.cern/) is an extensive data analysis framework that is very popular in the physics community.
+IQTools has possibilities to interface with ROOT using the [uproot](https://uproot.readthedocs.io/en/latest/) library.

 1D spectra can be exported to ROOT histograms for later analysis in ROOT.